Communication complexity: Public coins versus private coins

-Collapse of Randomized Communication Complexity
+Collapse of randomized communication complexity

 Let's say we additionally allow Alice and Bob to share some resource, for example a pair of entangled particles.
 Using that ressource, Alice and Bob can correlate their information and thus try to 'collapse' (or 'trivialize') communication complexity in the following sense.

 Definition.
 A resource $R$ is said to be "collapsing" if, using that resource $R$, only one bit of classical communication is enough for Alice to know the evaluation $f(x,y)$ in the worst case scenario for any Boolean function $f$.

 The surprising fact of a collapse of communication complexity is that the function $f$ can have arbitrarily large entry size, but still the number of communication bit is constant to a single one.

 Some resources are shown to be non-collapsing, such as quantum correlations or more generally almost-quantum correlations, whereas on the contrary some other resources are shown to collapse randomized communication complexity, such as the PR-box, or some noisy PR-boxes satisfying some conditions.

-Distributional Complexity
+Distributional complexity

 One approach to studying randomized communication complexity is through distributional complexity.

 Given a joint distribution $\mu$ on the inputs of both players, the corresponding distributional complexity of a function $f$ is the minimum cost of a deterministic protocol $R$ such that $\Pr[f(x,y) = R(x,y)] \ge 2/3$, where the inputs are sampled according to $\mu$.

 Yao's minimax principle (a special case of von Neumann's minimax theorem) states that the randomized communication complexity of a function equals its maximum distributional complexity, where the maximum is taken over all joint distributions of the inputs (not necessarily product distributions!).

 Yao's principle can be used to prove lower bounds on the randomized communication complexity of a function: design the appropriate joint distribution, and prove a lower bound on the distributional complexity.
 Since distributional complexity concerns deterministic protocols, this could be easier than proving a lower bound on randomized protocols directly.

 As an example, let us consider the disjointness function DISJ: each of the inputs is interpreted as a subset of $\{1,\dots,n\}$, and DISJ(x,y)=1 if the two sets are disjoint.
 Razborov proved an $\Omega(n)$ lower bound on the randomized communication complexity by considering the following distribution: with probability 3/4, sample two random disjoint sets of size $n/4$, and with probability 1/4, sample two random sets of size $n/4$ with a unique intersection.

-Information Complexity
+Information complexity

 A powerful approach to the study of distributional complexity is information complexity.
 Initiated by Bar-Yossef, Jayram, Kumar and Sivakumar, the approach was codified in work of Barak, Braverman, Chen and Rao and by Braverman and Rao.